melbug/IS6813_Group_Capstone/README.md

 - DBSCAN Clustering (with Random Forest for variable contribution to clusters) (Provided in .pdf format only, due to a mix of R and python code)

-4. Additional Modeling Notebook 1
+4. Additional Modeling Notebook 1<br/>
 This notebook was created after pivot in approach.
 In the section of this notebook titled "Next Steps: Modeling for Sales Rep Impact", a T-learner was performed for HTE, followed by Random Forest and Lasso Regression models on the ITE values to determine which features correlated with high treatment effects.
 (Provided in .html and .ipynb formats)

-5. Additional Modeling Notebook 2
+5. Additional Modeling Notebook 2<br/>
 The section "Additional Exploration" explores the results found from initial modeling notebook.
 Following that, we pivoted to TE modeling, and matching and linear regression were paired to estimate ATE, then causal forest to estimate ITEs.
 The final section "Quantify Benefit from HTE T-learner Model" uses the data from "Additional Modeling Notebook 1" and includes the calculations for the Impact & Targeted Interventions presented in the slides.
 (Provided in .html and .rmd formats)

-6. Customer Optimization Presentation
+6. Customer Optimization Presentation<br/>
-Slides as presented to SCC on 16 April 2025.
+Slides as presented to SCC on 16 April 2025.<br/>
 (Provided in .pdf format)